+2. INVESTMENT OBJECTIVES

-2 INVESTMENT OBJECTIVES The four Investment Objectives encapsulate the community's wants and needs for the Ōamaru Harbour, now and into the future.
-The goal is to fulfil these four objectives and in doing so achieve the mission that has been developed: "delivering benefits for all while protecting and enhancing what makes the harbour area special."
+The four Investment Objectives encapsulate the community's wants and needs for the Ōamaru Harbour, now and into the future.
+The goal is to fulfil these four objectives and in doing so achieve the mission that has been developed: "Delivering benefits for all while protecting and enhancing what makes the harbour area special."

 1. Enhance the harbour in sympathy with the town's heritage, creating a unique experience that residents are proud of, attracting visitors.

 Any improvements to the harbour need to be done in a way that is in sympathy with Ōamaru's unique heritage.
 The idea is not to try to recreate the town's Victorian heritage but continue to develop it in a way that adds to and complements this in a tasteful and unique way.

-2. Confidence

-- attracting

-increased
+This includes the retention, maintenance and ongoing use of identified historic places, buildings and structures within the Ōamaru Harbour."

-investment in the
+2. Confidence - attracting increased investment in the harbour area.

-harbour area.

-By providing a clear outline for the future of the harbour, the plan aims to provide investment confidence to the community, business, and decision-makers, allowing for continued improvements in the harbour area.
+By providing a clear outline for the future of the harbour, the plan aims to provide investment confidence to the community, business and decision-makers, allowing for continued improvements in the harbour area.

-RAILWAY 3.
-Keep adding to the harbour area's vitality in a planned way that complements and benefits the town centre where possible.
+3. Keep adding to the harbour area's vitality in a planned way that complements and benefits the town centre where possible.

 We want to see the harbour area develop in such a way that complements the Ōamaru town centre.
 By improving connections between the harbour and the town, both will benefit from improved foot traffic and economic activity.

 4. Protect wildlife and improve environmental outcomes, helping people enjoy and understand both.
 Any plan for the harbour needs to take into account the importance of the natural environment and the wildlife that inhabit the harbour and wider Ōamaru coastline.
-Ensuring the environmental and built form of the harbour are protected, identified, and explained so they can be celebrated by locals and visitors alike is a key part of the continuing story of the harbour.
+Ensuring the environmental and built forms of the harbour are protected, identified and explained so they can be celebrated by locals and visitors alike, is a key part of the continuing story of the harbour.